 A path is a way to reach a particular location in a program.
 In path coverage, the program is tested from start to finish on all possible paths.
 In other words, if a program has five decisions and five paths, the program is tested from start to finish using all possible paths.

-Common Tools used in White Box Penetration Testing
+Standard Tools Used in White Box Penetration Testing

-Penetration testers often use many tools for performing a penetration test.
-The toolset used by a penetration tester is often referred to as the “Toolbox.”
+Penetration testers often use many tools to perform penetration tests.
+The toolset a penetration tester uses is usually called the “toolbox”.

 Some common tools/libraries used to perform white-box penetration testing are: